iaifi/iaifi.github.io/index.md

 [View our full events calendar](events-calendar.html) for all upcoming events.

+***Registration is open for the IAIFI Summer Workshop.*** The IAIFI Summer Workshop will be held August 12–16, 2024 at MIT.
+[Learn more and register](https://iaifi.org/summer-workshop) by July 31, 2024.
+{:.success}

 ***Our [IAIFI Colloquium series](events.html) will continue in Fall 2024.*** Recordings of our previous [hybrid colloquium series](events.html) are available to view on our [YouTube channel](https://youtube.com/playlist?list=PLBY0ED2StbGbnP4OH5_ggH1QvoO3nyOw7).
 {:.success}